Ecuador Family Journey: Volcanoes and the Amazon

 FREE TIME: FULL DAY Take advantage of a full free day in Papallacta and choose to partake in the many amenities and activities offered by the lodge.
 Enjoy another calming soak in the mineral pools as a family or hike in the gorgeous surrounding landscape with a guide along the Island or River trails.

-Day 5: Papallacta To The Amazon Jungle
+Day 5: Papallacta to The Amazon Jungle

 Catch an early flight from Quito to Coca.
 From there, take in the magnificent sights and sounds as you travel by private vehicle and canoe to your accommodations deep in the Amazon Rainforest.
 Imagine the wonder on your young explorers' faces as they encounter all the fascinating sights and experiences awaiting them along the way.
 Fill up on lunch at the lodge before an afternoon activity in the 5,000-acre ecological reserve where you’ll walk across a bridge suspended 94 ft (36 m) high over the jungle canopy.
 Enjoy a bird’s-eye view of flora and fauna seldom seen from the ground.
-You may also hear the wildlife below including the roar of the howler monkeys echoing through the trees at sunset.
+You may also hear the wildlife below including the roar of the howler monkeys echoing through the trees at sunset.*There may be activities available at the lodge that are not part of this itinerary

 TRANSPORT: Settle in and scan the scenery from the convenience of a private vehicle.